tensorflow/docs/site/en/community/contribute/community.md

 ## TensorFlow Certificate program

-Demonstrate your proficiency in using TensorFlow to solve deep learning and ML problems.
-Advance your career and connect with developers who also have passed the exam on the [Certificate Network](https://www.tensorflow.org/certificate-network).
+Demonstrate your proficiency in solving deep learning and ML problems by passing the TensorFlow Developer Certificate exam.
+You can share your achievement on social networks and connect with [developers who have received the Certificate](https://www.tensorflow.org/certificate-network).

 Stipends are available.
-See [more information](https://www.tensorflow.org/certificate) on the TensorFlow Certificate program.
+[Learn more](https://www.tensorflow.org/certificate) about the TensorFlow Certificate program.